 - Alcohol: Alcohol alters the kidneys’ ability to filter the blood.
-It also dehydrates the body, making it harder for kidneys to redress internal balances, and increases blood pressure, which can also hinder the kidneys.
+It also dehydrates the body, making it harder for the kidneys to redress internal balances, and increases blood pressure, which can also hinder the kidneys.

-- removal of waste, excess salt, and water
+- removing waste, excess salt, and water

 - maintaining the correct levels of chemicals in the blood, including sodium, bicarbonate, and potassium